esitarski/RaceDB/Install-Readme.txt

 If this is earlier than python 2.7.9, you need to install pip.

 First, make sure you are connect to the internet.
-In your cmd/terminal window, enter:
+In your cmd/terminal window, make sure you are in the RaceDB install folder.
+Do a:

   cd C:\RaceDB